Technical architecture.

 The data pipelines

-Whel runs five active data pipelines that populate the database on demand.
-A sixth pipeline (EudraVigilance) is implemented but not yet contributing signals to the current snapshot.
+Whel runs six active data pipelines that populate the substrate on demand.
+A seventh (EudraVigilance) is implemented but not yet contributing signals to the current snapshot.
+The regulatory & development-status sources (the FDA-approved label via DailyMed and the FDA Orange Book) sit outside this register: they are read offline into reviewed, committed snapshots and reported beside the score, not ingested as on-demand pipelines.

 | Pipeline | Evidence arm | API | Status |